ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 # Monitoring a Linux bare metal server
 {: #baremetal_linux}

-You can monitor a Bare Metal server with {{site.data.keyword.mon_full_notm}} by configuring a Sysdig agent in your server.
-The Sysdig agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
-The Sysdig agent acts as a data collector.
+You can monitor a Bare Metal server with {{site.data.keyword.mon_full_notm}} by configuring a monitoring agent in your server.
+The monitoring agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
+The monitoring agent acts as a data collector.
 It automatically collects metrics.
 You view metrics via Sysdig's web-based user interface.
 {:shortdesc}